Web-of-Digital-Twins/web-of-digital-twins.github.io/site/docs/concepts/interoperability.md

 ---

 # How do we provide interoperability?
+This section describes how the HWoDT vision provide interoperability in DT ecosystems.

 ## Heterogeneity as an advantage
 The **Hypermedia-based Web of Digital Twins** goal is to streamline the design and the creation of Digital Twins ecosystems starting from existent Digital Twins, developed with heterogeneous technologies.
 HWoDT does not propose another framework to build Digital Twins (*it is not a silver bullet*), but its approach is orthogonal: ***provide interoperability over an heterogeneous world following the DT-as-a-service paradigm***.